Written by DAREarts Atlantic Coordinator & Lead Teacher, Trish Gibbon.

 DAREarts Atlantic participants gathered with families on Monday, June 19th for their Showcase at Alderney Landing that celebrated their accomplishments in DAREarts this year.
 DAREarts is in its third year in Atlantic Canada.
 This year’s program was inspired by the life of Dr. Jerry Lonecloud, a Mi’kmaq Medicine Man who was a leader of many who shared stories, oral histories and artifacts of Mi’kmaw culture with local museums before his passing in 1930.
 Dr. Lonecloud’s sharing is the reason we have access to so much history of the Mi’kmaq people today at the Museum of Natural History in Halifax.
 It is this spirit of sharing stories that inspired our program this year.

-Students first considered their own lives and what their life story might be one day.
+In October 2016, students first considered their own lives and what their life story might be one day.
 They thought about their interests, talents and dreams.
 They then responded to questions about what the DARE values – Discipline, Action, Responsibility and Excellence – mean to them personally, and shared all of these responses in accordion-style books.
 This was the start of reflecting on and sharing their own personal stories with each other and then with the larger community on display at the showcase.

 Renowned Mi’kmaw artist, author and musician Dr. Alan Syliboy worked with us again this year.
 He shared his own passion for storytelling via his paintings, drawings, animations, music and published book.
 Alan was himself inspired by Dr. Lonecloud and had created a series of Lonecloud portrait prints.
 These in turn inspired the students to draw their own pencil portraits of Dr. Lonecloud!
 Alan spoke eloquently about his memories of Lonecloud and how his own band, called Lonecloud, was named after the famous medicine man.
 Alan sees music as medicine.
 He believes wholeheartedly in the power of the arts as a healing tool.
 Dr. Syliboy shared some techniques with the students to help them create successful portraits and paintings.
 The students loved creating their incredibly creative visual art with Alan.